 Proper procurement planning ensures that construction companies have the equipment they need to perform work on schedule.
 But right-sizing and right-typing a construction fleet isn’t always easy.

-Utilization data, available via reports in iOn, can help dealers and OEMs tailor their communications with customers around new equipment purchases.
+Utilization data, available via reports in the CalAmp application, can help dealers and OEMs tailor their communications with customers around new equipment purchases.

 If a particular asset is deployed at a high frequency, utilization data can be leveraged to convince the customer that acquiring another unit would help prevent equipment-related downtime.
 Visibility into underutilized assets is equally valuable.
 If a certain type of equipment is underutilized, OEMs and dealers can adjust their sales approach and market equipment that better aligns with the customer’s business needs.

-Discover how CalAmp enables the industrial IoT through heavy equipment telematics and the enterprise-grade CalAmp iOn application.
+Discover how CalAmp enables the industrial IoT through heavy equipment telematics and the enterprise-grade CalAmp application.